johngodlee/geotaster_git_workshop/index.md

 ### Pull requests

 A pull request is like an application sent to the repository owner with a suggestion to merge two branches.
-If the repository maintainer decides they want to include your changes, they can push the pull request through and merge the two branches.
+If the repository maintainer decides they want to include your changes, they can push the approve the request and merge the two branches.
 Pull requests can be made from different branches in the same repository or from forked versions of the repository.

 You can submit a pull request on Github by going to a respository page on Github, then clicking "Pull requests" and then "New pull request".
 You will then be asked which branch you want to merge from and which branch you want to merge into.